Private Credit: Understanding the Capital Structure

 Private debt investors are now companies' primary source of senior debt capital.
 This has particularly benefited small and medium-sized enterprises (SMEs) that may not have easy access to bank financing.
 Private debt funds can offer senior debt capital to SMEs and other companies at competitive rates and with flexible terms.

-The senior debt market is expected to grow in 2023 and beyond as investors look for attractive returns without taking on too much risk.
 As private debt investors become increasingly confident in their ability to assess creditworthiness and structure debt deals, more senior debt capital will be available and more companies will be able to access the capital they need to grow and develop.

 Unitranche debt